 Take the time to make your way through the SOLO Taxonomy from that initial blunt, unthinking statement through to a more complex, interconnected and abstract way of dealing with your central theme.
 You might end up looking at it in a whole new way.
 Even in writing up this exercise, I’ve grown rather fond of that tattoo idea (which certainly hadn’t occurred to me before I’d thoroughly examined the whole ‘flesh’ concept).

 Have a good writing day.
 My name is Pat Higgins, and my conscience is clear.

 Note from Pat:

 LIKE THIS STUFF?
 Please follow me on Twitter (@zcarstheme) and share this article to people you think might enjoy it.
 After years of teaching screenwriting to people face to face, I’m setting up a series of webinars via jinx.co.uk which will range from simple Q&As to more complicated, focused classes on specific aspects of screenwriting and filmmaking.
 Hope you can attend.
-My first book, Bloody Screenwriting: Write a Killer Screenplay in 30 Days will be out later in 2018, so if you’re reading this in the future go and buy a copy.
+I’m still finishing up work on my first book, Write a Movie in 30 Days, so if you’re reading this in the future go and buy a copy.
 Thanks!